Here are all the steps that you will acomplish :

 Now click on Upload and go grab a cup of coffee while your files are uploading to your Datalake.

 Now that we have selected some assets, we want to create a dataset that only contains them.
-To do this click on the green create new button in the Operations card.
+To do this click on the green create dataset button.

 A new modal should appear that allows you to choose a name for your dataset and also write a short description.